 The first vehicle for Harpur’s Ferry actually predates the TAU funding.
 Earlier Jon-Marc had seen a 1950’s Cadillac hearse advertised for sale by a Johnson City funeral home.
 It had a zillion miles but was affordably priced at $125.
 He bought it with his own money which he hoped to recoup from future donors, and he soon found out why it was so cheap-it was nearly as dead as its many horizontal passengers, and the rig quickly ended up in the automobile graveyard.

 Many of the first volunteers were pre-med and pre-dent students.
 The training?
-Red Cross CPR by those in the group who had learned it as summer lifeguards.
+Group leaders were chosen and trained in First Aid at the Binghamton Red Cross downtown.
+They brought the training and curriculum back to campus and our first cohort, some of whom had learned CPR as summer lifeguards.
 So, if in route to the hospital you needed mouth to mouth or chest compressions you were in good hands.
 But if you needed anything more, you best start praying for a fast ride.
 The equipment?
 A stretcher, some blankets, towels and a First Aid kit.
 Initially the largest volunteer cohort was from TAU, and it included Paul Burns ’73, Al Plumser ‘ 73 and Steve Chartan ’73-who with Jon-Marc all became doctors.
 They, Adam Bernstein and I, and many others who worked to create Harpur’s Ferry graduated in its very first year when it was still a work in progress.
 Those of us who have remained connected to the University over the decades have seen its incredible growth and success, and the dedicated professional service of so many men and women.
 The levels of university and community support that have enabled such costly vehicles, training and equipment have been incredible too and a startling contrast to the early days.
 Please permit me to say on behalf of all of us who were there are the start that we are humbled, thankful and uplifted by all who came after.
 To borrow some from my Brother Jon-Marc: Harpur’s Ferry is an idea whose time should never end.

 Sal Caruana ‘ 73